bible verses about capital punishment

 One of the most often cited passages regarding capital punishment is Genesis 9:6, which states “Whoever sheds human blood, by humans shall their blood be shed” (NIV).
 This passage indicates that God has established a system of justice in which those who commit murder are subjected to the same fate as their victims.
 This serves as a deterrent to others who might otherwise be tempted to commit such heinous acts.
 Additionally, it emphasizes respect for human life by clearly conveying that life is something valuable and deserving of protection.

-See also animal bible verses
+See also bible verses about

 The Bible also teaches that capital punishment is necessary for upholding justice and maintaining social order.
 In Romans 13:1-7 Paul writes that civil authorities are ordained by God and must carry out justice according to His commands.
 The punishments prescribed in scripture are intended to bring about repentance and restoration (Ezekiel 18:20-22), while also protecting society from further harm due to repeat offenders (Genesis 9:5-6).